Azure/azure-quickstart-templates/101-dtl-create-lab/README.md

 This template creates a new DevTestLab instance.

-More examples of ARM templates for Azure DevTestLab can be found at: https://github.com/Azure/azure-devtestlab
+More Azure Resource Manger Quickstart Templates for Azure DevTestLab can be found at: https://github.com/Azure/azure-devtestlab